 You need to connect all inputs to the One Connect box, and there's a slot in the back of the TV to plug in the box.
 There's also a USB-C port on the back, which you can use to connect a compatible webcam, and you can't use it for media playback.

 All variants of the Samsung The Frame TV support eARC on HDMI 3, which allows you to pass high-quality audio to a compatible receiver.
 It supports Dolby Digital and Dolby Atmos signals.
 Because it doesn't support DTS or DTS:X signals, you'll need to connect your device to your receiver instead of the TV if the content you're watching uses this audio format.

-The frequency response is alright.
+The Samsung The Frame 2022 has an alright frequency response.
 It gets loud, and dialogue sounds clear at moderate listening levels, but there are more artifacts at the max volume.
 Also, it doesn't produce much bass, so get a soundbar or dedicated speakers for the best sound possible.